ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/using-memoization.md

 ensure that you can implement and understand two distinct approaches to using memoization to speed up the computation of a mathematical function.
-Students who want to explore this area further are encouraged to experimentally determine how much slower the Fibonacci computations would be if either the LRU cache or the `dict`-based approach were not adopted in an attempt to make the functions faster.
+Students who want to explore this area further are encouraged to experimentally determine how much slower the Fibonacci computations would be if the LRU cache or the `dict`-based approach were not used to make the functions faster.

 ## Project Assessment